KDE/digikam-doc/main_window/similarity_view.rst

 .. tip::

-    You can perform fingerprint operations using :menuselection:`Tools --> Maintainance` and select **Rebuild Finger-prints** option.
+    You can perform fingerprint operations using :menuselection:`Tools --> Maintenance` and select **Rebuild Finger-prints** option.
 You can additionally choose if you want to rebuild the entire database or only scan your database for missing fingerprint (default behavior).
 Choosing the Faster option is quicker as it only searches for missing fingerprints.

 Once the fingerprints are calculated you can use **Find Duplicates**, but it will take a long time too as it has to compare every image with any other image.
 So the way to go in both cases is to confine your search to certain **Albums** and/or **Tags**. **Whole albums collection** and **Whole tags collection** check-box perform global searches in the database.
 Else uses the drop-down menu like where you will be asked which **Albums** and/or **Tags** to search.